h4writer/tracelogger/README.md

 When you need to serve the graphs online or when it takes the browser too long to read the files you can reduce the graphs using a python script.

-- Download the full "tools_v2" directory
+- Download the full "tools" directory
 - Run 'python reduce.py /tmp/tl-data.json /somepath/somename'
 - This will create /somepath/somename.json and save all files with the prefix somename